bevy-cheatbook/bevy-cheatbook/src/programming/states.md

 ### System set configuration is per-schedule!

-This is the same general caveat that applies any time you configure [system sets][cb::set].
+This is the same general caveat that applies any time you configure [system sets][cb::systemset].

 Note that `app.configure_sets()` is *per-[schedule][cb::schedule]!* If you configure some sets in one [schedule][cb::schedule], that configuration does not carry over to other schedules.